Travancore–Cochin: Merger of Kanyakumari with Madras State

-In 1950, a meeting was held at Palayamkottai to make compromises between state congress and T.T.N.C.
-The meeting met with failure and Mr. Sam Nathaniel resigned from the post of president of T.T.N.C Mr. P. Ramasamy Pillai, a strong follower of Mr. A. Nesamony was elected as the New President.
+In 1950, a meeting was held at Palayamkottai to make compromises between the state congress and the TTNC.
+The meeting met with failure and Mr. Sam Nathaniel resigned from the post of president of TTNC Mr. P. Ramasamy Pillai, a strong follower of Mr. A. Nesamony was elected as the New President.
 The first general election of Independent India was held on 1952.
-T.T.N.C won 8 legislative assembly seats.
-Mr. A. Chidambaranathan became the minister on behalf of T.T.N.C in the coalition state government formed by the Congress.
+TTNC won 8 legislative assembly seats.
+Mr. A. Chidambaranathan became the minister on behalf of TTNC in the coalition state government formed by the Congress.
 In the parliamentary Constituency Mr. A. Nesamony was elected as M.P. and in the Rajyasabha seat.
-Mr. A. Abdul Razak was elected as M.P. on behalf of T.T.N.C.
-In due course, accusing the Congress government for not showing enough care the struggle of the Tamils, T.T.N.C had broken away from the coalition and the Congress government lost the majority.
+Mr. A. Abdul Razak was elected as the Member of Parliament on behalf of TTNC.
+In due course, accusing the Congress government for not showing enough care the struggle of the Tamils, TTNC had broken away from the coalition and the Congress government lost the majority.
 So fresh elections were announced.
-In 1954 elections, T.T.N.C gained victory in 12 constituencies.
+In 1954 elections, TTNC was victorious in 12 constituencies.

 Pattom Thanu Pillai was the chief minister for Thiru – Kochi legislative assembly.
 He engaged hard measures against the agitations of Tamils.
 Especially the Tamils at Devikulam –Peermade regions went through the atrocities of Travancore Police force.
-Condemning the attitude of the police, T.T.N.C leaders from Nagercoil went to Munnar and participated in agitations against the prohibitive orders.
+Condemning the attitude of the police, TTNC leaders from Nagercoil went to Munnar and participated in agitations against the prohibitive orders.
 The leaders were arrested and an uncalm atmosphere prevailed in South Travancore.

 On 11 August, Liberation Day celebrations were held at many places in South Travancore.
 Public meetings and processions were organised.
 Communists also collaborated with the agitation programmes.
 Police opened fire at the processions in Thoduvetty (Martandam) and Puthukadai.
-Nine Tamil volunteers were killed and thousands of T.T.N.C and communist sympathizers were arrested in various parts of Tamil main land.
+Nine Tamil volunteers were fatally shot and thousands of TTNC and communist sympathizers were arrested in various parts of the region.
 At the end, Pattom Thanu Pillai's ministry was toppled and normalcy returned to the Tamil regions.
 The central government had appointed Fazal Ali Commission (December 1953) for the states reorganisation based on language.
 It submitted its report on 10 August 1955.
-Based on this report, Devikulam – Peermade and Neyyattinkara Taluks were merged with Kerala state.
+Based on this report, Devikulam – Peermade and Neyyattinkara Taluks were merged with the newly formed Kerala state.
 On 1 November 1956 – four Taluks Thovalai, Agastheeswaram, Kalkulam, Vilavancode were recognised to form the New Kanyakumari District and merged with Tamil Nadu State.
 Half of Sengottai Taluk was merged with Tirunelveli District.
-The main demand of T.T.N.C was to merger the Tamil regions with Tamil Nadu and major part of its demand was realised.
-So T.T.N.C was dissolved thereafter.
+The main demand of TTNC was to merger the Tamil regions with Tamil Nadu and major part of its demand was realised.
+So TTNC was dissolved thereafter.